-The 28th Nisqually Watershed Festival will take place on Saturday, September 29th, 2018 at Billy Frank Jr. Nisqually National Wildlife Refuge.
+The 29th Annual Nisqually Watershed Festival will take place on Saturday, September 29th, 2018 at Billy Frank Jr. Nisqually National Wildlife Refuge.
 Let’s celebrate the environmental, cultural, historical, and economic stories of this unique watershed in South Puget Sound!

 Each year, students in grades 1-6 in the Nisqually Watershed are invited to submit their designs for the Watershed Festival Poster Contest.
 All participating teachers are entered into a drawing for a FREE trip to the Nisqually National Wildlife Refuge.

 As you probably noticed, the festival occurs very close to the beginning of the school year next fall so students will need to complete their artwork before school is out.
 The 2018 Poster Contest is closed, but come back next spring for information about next year’s event!

-Here is the 2018 Nisqually Watershed Festival Poster Contest Packet, which includes detailed rules, guidelines and background information.
+The 2018 Nisqually Watershed Festival Poster Contest Packet includes detailed rules, guidelines and background information.

 Need to learn more about the Salmon of the Nisqually?
 Check out this Nisqually Salmon Guide.